prusa3d/Prusa-Firmware/README.md

 The script downloads Arduino with our modifications and Rambo board support installed, unpacks it into folder PF-build-env-\<version\> on the same level, as your Prusa-Firmware folder is located, builds firmware for MK3 using that Arduino in Prusa-Firmware-build folder on the same level as Prusa-Firmware, runs secondary language support scripts.
 Firmware with secondary language support is generated in lang subfolder.
 Use firmware.hex for MK3 variant.
 Use firmware_\<lang\>.hex for other printers.
 Don't forget to follow step [2.b](#2b) first for non-MK3 printers.
 ## Windows
-### If you want to use the automated `build.sh` you gonna need to install on you Windows a Linux subsystem or Git-bash
+### If you want to use the automated `PF-build.sh` you gonna need to install on you Windows a Linux subsystem or Git-bash

 ### Steps for Linux subsystem und Windows 10 64-bit:
 - follow the Microsoft guide https://docs.microsoft.com/en-us/windows/wsl/install-win10